ViralTexts/gtr-clusters/clusters/18621108-sn83016348-OurRecipeForCuringMeat.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-s of salt, one-half pound sugar, one­
+ of salt, one-half pound sugar, one­
 half ounce saltpetre, one-half ounce potash.
 Use only a pure article uf iotash ; if thiscan
 not be obtained omit it altogether.
 In this